samimalikdev/PUBG-MOBILE-Mod-Menu-v1.3.0-Source-Code-By-Sami-Gaming/README.md

 This information is also for ESP developer's, because i seen many of developers having problems while making all versions ESP support.

-So this is just a small tip for all of you from YashGuru..